3 men charged in deadly 2018 Missouri duck boat accident

 Each manslaughter charge alleges that the men “recklessly caused” the death of a passenger.
 Missouri law calls for a prison sentence of between three years and 10 years for a conviction on that charge.

-Fourteen people survived.
-The dead included nine members of one family from Indianapolis.
-Other victims were from Missouri, Illinois and Arkansas.

-Rides on the lake in modified former World War II vehicle once were a popular draw in the Branson area.
-Ripley Entertainment, which owned the former World War II vehicle, settled 31 lawsuits related to the sinking.
+Rides on the lake in modified former World War II vehicles once were a popular draw in the Branson area.
+Ripley Entertainment, which owned the former World War II vehicle, settled 31 lawsuits related to the accident.

 Video and audio from the boat, recovered by divers, showed that the lake was calm when the boat entered the water.
 But the weather suddenly turned violent.
 Within minutes, the boat sank.